blyxyas/blog/content/posts/organizing-a-feature-freeze.md

 We can say that the [feature freeze was a complete success.](https://github.com/rust-lang/rust-clippy/blob/master/CHANGELOG.md#rust-190).
 With 326 merged pull requests and about all of them being fixed false positives, we improved the accuracy of Clippy greatly!

+If you're wondering if we'll be repeating this, the answer is _probably_.
+Not so frequently that anyone will notice a slowdown in adding features, but just enough that everyone will be a little more confident that Clippy is correct.

 And effectively, we brought **47 new contributors** into the project!
 47 New people, each with their own aspirations.
 In fact, being that this is my blog and I can do whatever I want, I'll just post the whole list along with their